 It’s almost time to Bear Down in Tucson.
-The University of Arizona Wildcats are set to start their 2021 season, their first under new head coach Jedd Fisch.
-As the team seeks a fresh start and seeks to build a path to glory, tailgating at the University of Arizona is also returning after an abbreviated 2020 season.
+The University of Arizona Wildcats are set to start their 2022 season, their second under head coach Jedd Fisch.

 Before Game Day

 - Sept.
 17 – North Dakota